ktuosto/Bone-Tissue-Mapping-Python-R-Codes/README.md

 - dummies

 ## 1 First code section
-The first code section/function (PixelCount) reads in the PNG file and converts the image into grayscale, calculates the number of pixels for each tissue map color, and returns a gradient map and value data frame table with 2 variables (Var1 & Freq) and 12 objects (i.e., tissue types + background color).
+The first code section/function (PixelCount) reads in the PNG file and calculates the number of pixels for each tissue map color, and returns a gradient map and value data frame table with 2 variables (Var1 & Freq) and 13 objects (i.e., tissue types + background color).

-The 13 object numbers in Var1 correspond to these cortical bone tissue types:
+The 13 object numbers in Var1 correspond to these cortical bone tissue types.

-Background
-- 255 - White background

-Periostseal origin tissue
-- 43 - Fibro-lamellar complex (FLC)
-- 57 - Transitional Fibro-lamellar complex (FLC-LZPO)
-- 80 - Parallel-fiered (PF)
-- 99 - Transitional Parallel-fiered to Lamellar (PF-LAM)
-- 154 - Lamellar (LAM)

-Endosteal origin tissue
-- 121 - Parallel-fiered (EPF)
-- 145 - Transitional Parallel-fiered to Lamellar (EPF-LAM)
-- 162 - Lamellar (ELAM)
-- 134 - Compacted Coarse Cancellous (ECC)

-Other tissue types
-- 97 - Osteonal tissue (HAV)
-- 226 - Sharpey's fiber (SF)
-- 200 - Interstitial bone tissue (INT)

 Note: Because the image file types tend to be massive (even after reducing file size) and can take a relatively long time computing pixel number, the current code if for one image at a time, however, it is possible to apply this code in a loop.